 You've found the ideal house, and the seller accepted your offer.
 You're giddy with excitement and want to move in – tomorrow.
 Not so fast; the escrow process is about to keep you from walking over that threshold, at least for a month or two.
-When your house is in escrow, there are a number of documents to be recorded and certain conditions to be met before you seal the deal.
+When your house is in escrow, there are a number of documents to record and certain conditions to meet before you seal the deal.

 Offer and Contract Accepted

 After a seller accepts the offer to buy the home, the escrow process begins.
 Escrow includes depositing necessary monies, documents and instructions into an account.
 These items stay in the account while the buyer and seller fulfill their obligations.

 The process ensures that funds aren't distributed until both buyer and seller meet the terms and conditions of the purchase agreement.
 To keep things fair and impartial, a neutral party with no vested interest in the house – also known as an escrow agent – draws up the purchase agreement and coordinates the closing process.